cs50dartmouth/cs50-dev/README.md

 (The `ssh` command means 'secure shell', which opens a secure connection to server named `plank.thayer.dartmouth.edu` and launches the `bash` shell program under user id `d12345x`.)

-> If pauses a long time, then reports that the "connection timed out", double-check that you are connected to Dartmouth's VPN.
+> If it reports "connection refused" or (after a long wait) "connection timed out", double-check that you are connected to Dartmouth's network or VPN.

 It will ask for your password; use your NetID password.
-It will pause briefly, warn you about your usage of disk space on the Thayer File System (ThayerFS), and then give you a command prompt for the `bash` shell on `plank`
+It will pause briefly, warn you about your usage of disk space on the Thayer File System (ThayerFS), and then give you a command prompt:

 ```bash
 $ ssh d12345x@plank.thayer.dartmouth.edu